What is Contemplative Christianity?

 What does it mean, for example, when we no longer see a meditation group simply as one activity among many others in a parish context, but ask how a contemplative perspective can inform and transform all aspects of the life of a community – including those aspects which is often most resistant to change, its worship, theology, governance and mission?

-With the emergence of contemplative Christianity, traditional religious divides between denominations, as well as polarisation between ‘progressive’, ‘conservative’, ‘liberal’, ‘catholic’ and ‘evangelical’, will become less hostile?
+With the emergence of contemplative Christianity, traditional religious divides between denominations, as well as polarisation between ‘progressive’, ‘conservative’, ‘liberal’, ‘catholic’ and ‘evangelical’, will become less hostile.

-WCCM encourages dialogue and collaboration among contemplative communities all kinds, within the institutional churches as well as those operating mostly in the secular world.
+WCCM encourages dialogue and collaboration among contemplative communities of all kinds, within the institutional churches as well as those operating mostly in the secular world.

 In 2017 younger teachers of the WCCM formed part of a group of 20 Christian contemplatives of their generation representing different forms of life – young clergy, teachers, scholars who spent several days in prayer, discussion and celebration at Snowmass Monastery, Colorado.
 Together they came from four leading contemplative networks working today to strengthen the contemplative dimension of Christian life: Contemplative Outreach, The World Community for Christian Meditation, the Centre for Action and Contemplation and the Shalem Institute.